Blueprint library/dms

 2. Retraining tasks are assigned automatically based on job roles

-4. The system blocks them—not policy, not emails, the actual system
+4. The system blocks them.
+Not policy, not emails, the actual system

 The operator on the floor doesn't use the old procedure because the system won't let them proceed without current training.

-Training Trigger Flow
+Fig. 3 / Training Trigger Flow

-SOP management built for SOPs
+Procedure management built for procedures

-Seal is built specifically for SOPs:
+Seal is built specifically for procedures:

 Structured authoring - Templates ensure consistency.
 Required sections.
 Standard formatting.
 AI assists with drafting from your requirements.